The Dos and Don’ts of Exercise in Perimenopause

 Why Exercise is Important During Perimenopause

 Why is exercise so important during perimenopause?
-Because your body undergoes significant hormonal changes, like fluctuations in estrogen and progesterone.
-And these altered hormone levels can lead to a variety of symptoms such as weight gain, altered body composition, fatigue, mood swings, and hot flashes.
-Exercise is an amazing tool you can use to help manage these changes:
+Because your body undergoes significant hormonal changes.
+Fluctuations in estrogen and progesterone can lead to a variety of symptoms such as altered body composition, fatigue, mood swings, and hot flashes.
+There is debate as to whether hormonal changes cause weight gain or if increased weight is due to aging and decreased activity levels.

-• Mental Health: Fluctuating hormones may also influence your mood.
+• Mental Health: Fluctuating hormones often influence your mood.
 It’s been proven that when you exercise your body releases your ‘feel good’ hormones like dopamine and serotonin.

 • Energy Levels: Exercise boosts stamina and energy levels.
 So if you’re feeling tired, get out and move.